Recovery Nurse Advocate Program

 Recovery program for pregnant women

-The Recovery Nurse Advocate program provides home visitation care by a Registered Nurse (RN) during pregnancy and for one year post-partum.
-Below are some of the many ways the RN can assist you in your journey if you are pregnant and struggling with substance abuse or have a history of substance abuse.
+The Recovery Nurse Advocate program provides home visitation care by a Registered Nurse (RN) for mothers with substance abuse during pregnancy and for one year post-partum.
+Below are some of the ways the RN can assist you in your journey if you are pregnant and struggling with substance abuse or have a history of substance abuse.

 - Healthcare and insurance coverage